5 Boundary-Setting Scripts for Co-Parent Conflicts

 Separate the emotional conversation from the logistical one.
 If a message contains both a scheduling question and a personal insult, respond only to the scheduling question.
 Pretend the rest is in a language you don't read.

-Script 1: The Schedule Change Request You Didn't Agree To
+Script 1: The Schedule Change You Didn't Agree To

-Your co-parent unilaterally changes pickup times, swap days, or holiday plans without discussion — and presents it as a done deal.
+Use this when your co-parent unilaterally changes pickup times, swap days, or holiday plans and presents it as a done deal.

 "I'm keeping to the schedule we agreed on in our parenting plan.
 Wednesday pickup at 5 p.m. still works on my end.
 If you'd like to request a change for future weeks, I'm open to discussing that at least 48 hours in advance."